citl-osd/moodle-repository_ensemble/README.md

 ##### Service Account Username (optional)

-Optional.
-If left empty, users of the repository will be prompted to authenticate with their Ensemble Video credentials.
-Otherwise, this can be set to a "service account" (an Ensemble Video account with a "System Administrator" role) that has access to all content for your Moodle user population within Ensemble Video.
+**Optional**.
+If left empty, users of the repository will be prompted to authenticate with their Ensemble Video built-in account credentials.
+Otherwise, this can be set to a "service account" (an Ensemble Video account with a "System Administrator", "Institution Administrator" or "Organization Administrator" role) that has access to all content for your Moodle user population within Ensemble Video.
 The plugin will use this account to query the Ensemble Video API, but will filter results by the username of the currently logged in Moodle user.
 With this approach users won't have to authenticate to Ensemble Video, but it does imply that Moodle and Ensemble Video usernames match.

+**Please note** that this is **required** if the corresponding Ensemble Video account is tied to an external Identity Provider such as LDAP or Shibboleth.
+The authentication prompt mentioned above uses basic authentication and will only work for Ensemble Video accounts tied to a built-in Identity Provider.

 ##### Service Account Password (optional)

-Optional.
-Used along with the Service Account Username as the credentials used to query the Ensemble Video API.
+**Optional**.
+Used along with the *Service Account Username* as the credentials used to query the Ensemble Video API.
 See above.

 ##### Ensemble Account Domain (optional)

-Optional.
-Used to specify an Ensemble Video authentication domain to be used when filtering results by Moodle username.
-This is only used when the Service Account Username is set and is appended to the currently authenticated Moodle username.
+**Optional**.
+Used to specify the domain of the Identity Provider to be used when filtering results by Moodle username.
+This is only used when the *Service Account Username* is set, and is passed along with the currently authenticated Moodle username.
+Necessary when the Moodle username is not fully domain-qualified, and corresponds to an Ensemble Video account that uses an external Identity Provider such as Shibboleth or LDAP.
+This value must match the domain value configured for the corresponding Identity Provider.